-Everything you need is available in the village, just a short stroll from Seashells – local shop for supplies, The Unicorn pub, Blue beachside bar/restaurant or Porthtowan beach café for a relaxing drink or meal, playpark and ice-cream parlour for the little ones, and beach shop for all your beach needs.
+Everything you need is available in the village, just a short stroll from Seashells – local shop for supplies; The Unicorn pub, Blue beachside bar/restaurant, Porthtowan beach café, fish and chips and popup takeaways for a relaxing drink or meal; playpark and ice-cream parlour for the little ones; and beach shop for all your beach needs.
 Tesco is a 10 minute drive away in Redruth and offers home delivery.

-Porthtowan is right on the spectacular South West Coast Path, which takes you to the coastal village of Portreath to the West, or to Chapel Porth and on past the iconic Towanroath engine house, used as a setting in Poldark, to lovely Trevaunance Cove to the East.
+Porthtowan is right on the spectacular South West Coast Path, which takes you to the coastal village of Portreath to the West, or to Chapel Porth and on past the iconic Towanroath engine house to lovely Trevaunance Cove to the East.
 The area is rich in tin and copper mining history – there is even an old engine house in the centre of the village, which has been converted into a spectacular holiday home.

 There are numerous beaches in the area, including the popular resorts of Perranporth, Newquay and St Ives, as well as lots of breathtaking cliff walks where sightings of seals, dolphins and basking sharks are not uncommon.
 The cathedral city of Truro is also right on your doorstep for shopping and theatre.
 Family attractions close by include the Cornish Cyder Farm, Heartlands tin mining World Heritage site with café and adventure playground, and historic East Pool Mine (National Trust).

 Slightly further afield are the spectacular cliff top open air Minack theatre, beautiful St Michaels Mount (National Trust) and the fabulous Eden project.
-We are also close to the resort of Falmouth, which offers some lovely beaches, great views, boat trips and river cruises and the fantastic Maritime Museum.
+We are also not far from the resort of Falmouth, which offers some lovely beaches, great views, boat trips and river cruises and the fantastic Maritime Museum.